slagtermaarten/quickMHC/README.md

   any config file (found using the regex: `.*quickMHC.*\\.yaml`) in the following directories (ordered in descending priority): `~/.config`, the current working directory, the location of quickMHC's installation.

+Example contents of this file:

+    db_user: m.slagter # Or whatever db_user you created in the first step
+    db_name: binding_affinity

 # Usage